Integer moments of complex Wishart matrices and Hurwitz numbers: Introduction and results

 The concordance between random matrix and semiclassical theories in open systems has been established recently by Berkolaiko and Kuipers~\cite{BK2,BK3,BK4} and Novaes~\cite{Novaes3} in the case of quantum transport (when the relevant matrix model is the CUE).
 They put the diagrammatic method of the semiclassical approximation on a rigorous footing, and recast the semiclassical evaluation of moments as a summation over factorisations of given permutations (implying that the contribution of a diagram is given by the unitary, or orthogonal, Weingarten function).

-On the other hand, for the time-delay, the agreement between semiclassics and random matrices remains limited to the leading and several subleading orders in the $1/N$-expansion~\cite{KSS}.
+On the other hand, for the time-delay, the agreement between semiclassics and random matrices remains limited to the first eight moments~\cite{Novaes2}, and to the leading and several subleading orders in the $1/N$-expansion~\cite{KSS}.
 By Theorem~\ref{MainTh}, the coefficients in the $1/N$-expansion of the time-delay are positive integers, thus supporting the equivalence with the semiclassical diagrammatic rules.
-Moreover,~\eqref{eq:TD} provides an explicit formula for the cumulants as a sum of monotone factorisations of permutations (which are related to the Weingarten function).
+Moreover,~\eqref{eq:TD} provides an explicit formula for the cumulants as a sum over monotone factorisations of permutations (which are related to the Weingarten function).
 It may not be too much to hope that this result will stimulate further study of the semiclassical diagrams in the time-delay problem to establish the equivalence with random matrices to all orders in $1/N$. \end{rmk}

 In the proof we shall first get a less symmetric version of Theorem \ref{MainTh}.

 \begin{thm} For any permutation $\alpha\in S_n$ with cycle type $\mu=(\mu_1,\ldots, \mu_\ell)\vdash n,$

 and